johsteffens/About-Me/README.md

 <br>
 A: At school I wished it was.
 But it seems more alive than SQL.

-Q: Would you consider mathematics a language of nature?
+Q: Should one understand mathematics as language of nature?
 <br>
 A: I consider Mathematics a misunderstood force of nature.